 Loyal customers will act as true brands ambassadors

 If a retailer succeeds, customers return more often, tell their friends and family about their experiences, and tend to buy more, leading to an increased revenue.
-Margins are not that easy to improve, as customers are not willing to pay more for the same products or
+Margins are not that easy to improve, as customers are not willing to pay more for the same products or services while having a great experience.

 “A poor customer experience impacts everything, from the bottom line, to loyalty and reputation.
 It will make your brand less relevant and eventually lead to ending up in the retail graveyard.
 Retailers who put their time and effort into providing personal customer attention at the highest level possible and constantly create a pleasant ambiance, will create loyal customers who act as true brands ambassadors”, he advises.